+VTM-6.0 Proposed method

+Figure 2 Examples of decoded images (SlideShow, QP37, RA, ALF ON, POC171).

 Conclusion

 In this contribution, it was proposed that boundary strength calculation for deblocking filtering at PROF sub-block boundary.
 In the proposed method, differences between P side and Q side were treated as zero in the boundary strength calculation at PROF sub-block boundary.
 Experimental results showed that BD-rates for luma were -0.02%/0.00%/0.04% (RA/LDB/LDP) in comparison with VTM-6.0.
 And BD-rates for luma were -0.01%/-0.02%/0.00% (RA/LDB/LDP) in comparison with VTM-6.0 without ALF.